zagara2/NYT_React2/README.md

 * Add individual user accounts/logins.
 * Add an alert after a user saves an article that lets them know the article has been saved.
 * Make it so that clicking the "save" button on the same article multiple times will not cause it to apear multiple times in the "saved" section.
+* Add a little more stylistic CSS flair so the design is not so plain.